Please Review The Following Information Before Applying For Tax Penalty Relief:

-- California Governor’s Executive Order N-61-20 – Taxpayers and property that meets all of the requirement of the governor’s executive order:
+- California Governor’s Executive Order N-61-20 – Taxpayers and property that meet all of the requirement of the governor’s executive order:

 - The property is either a residential real property occupied by the taxpayer or real property owned and operated by a taxpayer that qualifies as a small business

-- For the 2019-2020 Tax Year - The first installment must not have been delinquent as of March 4, 2020, to be considered for the penalty waiver
+- The first installment must not have been delinquent as of March 4, 2020, to be considered for the penalty relief.

-- The taxpayer must show proof of suffering economic hardship or why unable to make a payment due to local, state or federal response to the COVID-19 pandemic
+- The taxpayer must show proof of suffering economic hardship or why they are unable to make a payment due to local, state or federal response to the COVID-19 pandemic

 Applications submitted without supporting documentation will be denied

 Penalty Relief applications can only be submitted after a bill is delinquent.
 Any application received prior to the delinquency date will automatically be rejected.